I welcome the Minister of State, Deputy John Paul Phelan, and invite him to make his contribution.

 The electoral register modernisation project is considering a range of possible improvements, including recommendations made by the Oireachtas.
 General issues regarding the governance of a revised registration process, including the potential role of the electoral commission, will also be considered as part of the project.
 Key proposals being considered include a single national register, continuous registration and online options for public interaction.

-I welcome the Minister of State to the House.
+I welcome the Minister of State.
 This is a progressive step.
-As elected Members and having served in different forms as politicians, we all know that many elements of the register of electors could do with being streamlined.
+As elected Members and having served in different forums as politicians, we all know that many elements of the register of electors could do with being streamlined.
 For example, changing address on the register is complicated.
 Fianna Fáil welcomes the steps being taken by the Minister and wholeheartedly supports his proposals, which we look forward to seeing in more detail.
 I thank the Minister of State.

 I apologise for missing some of the Minister of State's welcome contribution.
 We have had some discussions on this matter previously, but it is worth pointing out that just eight people - I am open to correction - work in the franchise section in the Custom House.
 They effectively run every aspect of a referendum.
-That number may be higher or lower, so the Minister of State might clarify.
+That number may be higher or lower; therefore, the Minister of State might clarify the position.
 Regardless, that situation is not sustainable.
 The importance of ensuring independence and accountability has been mentioned.
 I am not suggesting that there is not independence or accountability in the system within the Custom House, but if the whole process is really to be independent, this issue must be considered.

 We must increase turnout and participation rates in the election process.
 Educating people on the democratic process is another important function.
 The Minister of State might touch on the RIA.
 When is it expected to be completed and published?
 It would be important.